DaGeRe/moobench-fork/README.md

 ```

 ## Data Analysis
+Each benchmark execution calls an R script providing mean, standard deviation and confidence intervals for the benchmark variants.
+If you want to get these values again, switch to `frameworks` and call `runR.sh $FRAMEWORK`, where framework is the folder name of the framework (e.g. Kieker).

-In the folder /bin/r are some R scripts provided to generate graphs to
-visualize the results.
-In the top the files, one can configure the
-required paths and the configuration used to analyze the data.
+In the folder /bin/r are some R scripts provided to generate graphs to visualize the results.
+In the top the files, one can configure the required paths and the configuration used to analyze the data.